 European Union citizens over the age of 18 are eligible to vote at local elections, including local council elections and Mayor of London and London Assembly elections, along with European Parliamentary elections in the United Kingdom.

-European Union citizens over the age of 18 are not eligible to vote at UK Parliamentary elections or at the Referendum on the UK’s membership of the European Union on Thursday 23 June 2016.
+European Union citizens over the age of 18 are not eligible to vote at UK Parliamentary elections or national referendums.

 Can you vote automatically if you qualify?

 You can only vote if your name is on the Register (also referred to as the Voters' List).

 If you live at more than one address during the year